-Critical Operations Shutdown is defined as; "Equipment or procedures which left unattended in the event of an emergency situation or evacuation for an undetermined period of time could result in dangerous or hazardous situations."
-(Examples would be unattended laboratory experiments causing explosions, fires, release of toxins, etc.) Certain activities on campus may require additional procedures when evacuating.
+Critical Operations Shutdown is defined as: Equipment or procedures which left unattended in the event of an emergency situation or evacuation for an undetermined period of time could result in a dangerous or hazardous situation.
+Examples include unattended laboratory experiments causing explosions, fires, release of toxins, etc. Certain activities on campus may require additional procedures when evacuating.
 In the event an employee of the University routinely performs one of these activities that require a delay in evacuation, the operation is to be reported to the University's Environmental Safety and Health office for review.
 The activity will be assessed and subsequent procedures in the event an emergency occurs during operation will be developed.
 This may require additional training for identified employees, including recognition of risk and when to abandon the operation and evacuate.

-It should be predetermined within each department to identify any such Critical Operations Shutdown situations and:
+It is a requirement of each department to identify any such Critical Operations Shutdown situations and: